 Polish Golumpki (Golabki): Stuffed Cabbage Roll Recipe

 My maternal family line goes back to the areas of Austria, Hungary, and Poland.
 In the years that I've been doing my family research, some of the recipes that I was brought up with began to make more sense and much more appreciated!
 As an adult, I now enjoy making these recipes and sharing them with my family in hopes that they continue passing them to their children.

-As kids, we called these "pigs in a blanket" and it was a favorite that my Grandmom often made.
-In our Polish heritage, they're actually called Gołąbki (also known as Golumpki, Gwumpki, and Golabki), but the Slovak areas made the name Halupki more of known name that more people recognize than Golumpki.
+As kids, we called these "pigs in a blanket," and it was a favorite that my Grandmom often made.
+In our Polish heritage, they're actually called Gołąbki (also known as Golumpki, Gwumpki, and Golabki), but the Slovak areas made the name Halupki more a known name that people recognize than Golumpki.
 Some people just call them "stuffed cabbage leaves" or even "cabbage casserole."
 We call them delicious!

 Golumpkis are often served during the Christmas season among those of Polish heritage.
 Whether you make them during Christmas or throughout the year, you are sure to love these delicious stuffed cabbage rolls from the kitchen of my grandmother.